 - mid-course feedback click for resources

 - using student work for program improvement

-If no suitable time is available, or you would like to contact us directly, please email us at email@example.com or any of the faculty and director, individually.
+For consultations please contact us at email@example.com or any of the faculty and director, individually.

 All consultations are voluntary and confidential.